w3c/wot/charters/wg-2021-extension-plan.md

 7. CR transition in mid-March
 8. PR transition in mid-April
 9. REC transition before end of extended charter end of July

+The spec generation schedule is fixed for 6 months.